vosaba/openstudio-server-helm/aws/README.md

 ## EKS Add-On services

 As of Kubernetes version 1.23, to use EBS volumes you must install an EKS Add-On service called EBS CSI driver.
 However, this step is now handled with the eksctl cluster config files.
+For example, in the `eks_config_small.yaml` file, these [lines of code](https://github.com/NREL/openstudio-server-helm/blob/large_projects/eks_config_small.yaml#L18-L30) handles most of the EKS Add-On Services that are required.

 ## Connecting to your cluster using kubectl